 A large focus of this industry is safety.
 This administration maintains a fleet of cargo ships in reserve to provide surge sealift during war and national emergencies.

 Common maritime jobs include; Captains, Navigation Officers, Cargo Handlers, Engineers, Food Service Worker, Sanitation Employees, Ship Builders, etc. In 2010, there were about 82,600 water transportation jobs held in the US.
 Most of these employees work within the following categories:

 All mariners working on ships with U.S. flags must have a Transportation Worker Identification Credential (TWIC) from the U.S. Department of Homeland Security.
 This credential states that a person is a U.S. citizen or permanent resident and has passed a security screening.
-If you are required to enroll for a TWIC card or TWIC card renewal and are in the Boston area, Occupational Drug Testing has a TWIC Enrollment Center in Waltham, MA.
+If you are required to enroll for a TWIC card or TWIC card renewal and are in the Boston area, Occupational Drug Testing, a DISA company, has a TWIC Enrollment Center in Waltham, MA.